 In the Himalayan foothills, Dali's old walled town dates back to the Ming dynasty and still retains a wealth of traditional Bai architecture, typified by white walls and intricate roof details.
-Nearby, the small town of Xizhou is another example of Bai tradition and culture, its marvellous market bright with beautifully attired tribal people in traditional costume.
+Nearby, the small town of Xizhou is another example of Bai tradition and culture, its marvelous market bright with beautifully attired tribal people in traditional costume.

 The surrounding villages, such as Baisha, once the capital of the Naxi Kingdom, are fascinating to explore with traditional music, scripture and embroidery still shaping the way the local people live today.